 |Company||Star Rating||Agreed or market value||Lifetime guarantee on repairs||Roadside Assistance available|

 |View all Canstar rated car insurance products|

 Source: Canstar.
 By proceeding you agree to Canstar Blue referring you to Canstar’s website and accept that site’s terms and conditions.
 See the FSCG.
 This information is general and does not take into account your individual circumstances.
 The results above do not include all providers, and may not compare all features relevant to you.
 Consider seeking professional financial advice, and read the PDS before making a product purchase.
 See the Canstar Car Insurance Star Ratings Methodology.
 Canstar Blue may earn revenue from referrals to product providers from this table.

-One of Toyota’s more popular vehicles, the Prado may be a step down from the LandCruiser in terms of size, but can still pack a punch when it comes to power and storage.
-Selling over 1,600 units in July, the Prado is available in a number of models, including the GX, GXL, VX and Kakadu, each with 4WD and a 2.8L Turbo Diesel engine, providing plenty of grunt.
+One of Toyota’s more popular vehicles, the Prado fell behind bigger brother the Landcruiser, selling over 1,300 units in September.
+Available in a number of models, including the GX, GXL, VX and Kakadu, each with 4WD and a 2.8L Turbo Diesel engine, providing plenty of grunt.

 With five and seven-seat options available for families, the Prado includes Toyota’s Kinetic Dynamic Suspension System and Adaptive Variable Suspension to make your journey comfortable, with the Kakadu model coming with Multi-Terrain Select, ideal for those off-road expeditions.
 With bullbars, weathershields, and roof racks also available as additional extras, the Prado would be a useful addition in any lifestyle.